-Wellness 95 Percent line of canned dog food gets the Advisor’s above-average rating of 4 stars.
+The Wellness 95 Percent line of canned dog food gets the Advisor’s second-highest tier rating of 4 stars.

-The Wellness 95 Percent product line lists 5 canned dog foods, each intended for intermittent or supplemental feeding only.
+The Wellness 95 Percent product line lists five canned dog foods, each intended for intermittent or supplemental feeding only.

 - Wellness 95 Percent Beef

 - Wellness 95 Percent Chicken

 Wellness 95 Percent Chicken Dog Food was selected to represent the others in the line for this review.

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken, Water Sufficient for Processing, Natural Flavors, Cassia Gum, Carrageenan